 Tesla CEO Elon Musk says his company is working on a humanoid robot and that it will build a prototype “sometime next year.”
 The humanoid robot will leverage Tesla’s experience with automated machines in its factories, as well as some of the hardware and software that powers the company’s Autopilot driver assistance software.

 Musk, who has spoken publicly about his fears of runaway artificial intelligence, said Tesla is “intended to be friendly,” but that Tesla is designing the robot at a “mechanical level” so that “you can run away from it, and most likely overpower it.”
 It will be five feet, eight inches tall, and have a screen for a face.

 The robots will be designed to handle “tasks that are unsafe, repetitive or boring,” the company’s website reads.
 “I think essentially in the future, physical work will be a choice, if you if you want to do it you can,” Musk said.

 When will "Tesla Bots" be available to US consumers?

-This question resolves as the earliest date on which general US consumers can take delivery from Tesla, Inc. a device having characteristics broadly in line with those of the proposed Tesla Bot.
+This question will resolve as the earliest date on which general US consumers can take delivery from Tesla, Inc. a device having characteristics broadly in line with those of the proposed Tesla Bot.
 In particular, the device must be a humanoid robot, and must be able to perform some physical tasks upon being given directions to do so - a remote-controlled device manually operated by a human will not count.

-Note that this question resolves as the first date on which general consumers physically possess the device, having purchased it, leased it, licensed it, or otherwise contracted with Tesla for physical custody of it, not on the date on which a deposit can be placed, a device can be ordered, pre-ordered, or otherwise contracted for.
+Note that this question will resolve as the first date on which general consumers physically possess the device, having purchased it, leased it, licensed it, or otherwise contracted with Tesla for physical custody of it, not on the date on which a deposit can be placed, a device can be ordered, pre-ordered, or otherwise contracted for.
 The consumers must be legally entitled to operate the device; a right to possess but not operate the device will not count.